Acetyl-L-Carnitine

-Transports fatty acids into the mitochondria for energy production — essential for fat metabolism and stamina.
+Transports fatty acids into the mitochondria for energy — essential for fat oxidation, stamina, and metabolic clearance.

 What It Is

 L-Carnitine is synthesised from lysine and methionine in the liver and kidneys.
-Its primary role is to shuttle long-chain fatty acids across the mitochondrial membrane, where they are oxidised ("burned") for energy.
-This makes it particularly valuable for athletic performance, weight management protocols, and anyone experiencing chronic fatigue.
-It also plays a role in buffering the build-up of metabolic waste products during exercise.
+Its primary biochemical role is to shuttle long-chain fatty acids across the inner mitochondrial membrane, where they undergo beta-oxidation ("fat burning") for ATP production.
+This makes carnitine central to fat metabolism protocols, athletic recovery, and the treatment of chronic fatigue.
+It also assists in clearing acyl-CoA metabolic intermediates, reducing the toxic burden during periods of high metabolic activity.

 What It Does